Fetal heart rate (FHR) monitoring is used to listen to an unborn baby's heartbeat. There are two types:

 |Copyright © Nucleus Medical Media, Inc.|

-This is only used during labor, after the water has broken and cervix has opened.
+This is only used during labor, after the water has broken and the cervix has opened.
 A small wire is placed through the vagina and cervix.
 It is placed on the unborn baby's head.
 The wire picks up the unborn baby's heartbeat and sends it to a screen.
 It also tracks how well the uterus is contracting during labor.
-The internal type is not needed to have a truer reading.
-It may be used in certain situations.

 How Long Will It Take?

 It depends on if it is done throughout labor or at certain times.

 Will It Hurt?